srkirkland/Html5MvcTemplates/README.markdown

-Html5 Object Templates for ASP.NET MVC 2 and 3.
+## Html5 Object Templates for ASP.NET MVC 3.

-Will add the new html5 input types, such as email, tel, and url, to the MVC EditorTemplates.
+This project adds the new html5 input types, such as email, tel, and url, to the MVC EditorTemplates.

 For example, assume you have a person class: